sakaki-/gentoo-on-b2/README.md

 # gentoo-on-b2

-Bootable live-USB of Gentoo Linux for the Excito B2 miniserver, with Linux 4.9.16
+Bootable live-USB of Gentoo Linux for the Excito B2 miniserver, with Linux 4.9.72 LTS, profile 17.0

 ## Description